How Many Stories in the Bible?

 There are probably about 30 of the 40 events that are "no brainers," in the selection process.
 For example, how could you tell the "story of hope" without including the Old Testament stories of the creation of the universe and mankind, the fall of mankind, God's promise to send a deliverer, the call of Abraham and God's promises to him, etc. From the New Testament it seems obvious that you would want to include stories such as these: the remarkable birth of Jesus Christ, the "lamb of God" proclamation by John the Baptist, select stories from Jesus' miracle working ministry, the rejection and betrayal that Jesus experienced, His crucifixion and resurrection, etc.

 But finalizing the list of 20 Old Testament events and 20 New Testament events was not so easy.
-To some degree this process was subjective and, sometimes, mildly controversial.
+To some degree this process was subjective and, occasionally, mildly controversial.
 We are often asked why we did not include certain Bible events in the "The Story of Hope 40" or why we chose to include some events that other people may not think are significant enough to be in the final 40.

 Some common questions that we occasionally receive, related to event selection: